 In this case, precious metals have been the disruptees.
-Even though gold coins have a shadow and a reflection, the virtual has trumped the physical by a wide margin in terms of market value.
+Even though gold coins have a shadow and a reflection, the virtual has outdone the physical by a wide margin in terms of market value.

 The GOOGLEFINANCE function supports the symbol BTCUSD, which is the Bitcoin price in US dollars.
 To view the Bitcoin price in Google Sheets is as simple as pasting a formula like this into a cell:

 The GOOGLEFINANCE function does not support commodities such as gold.
-Because of this, we used a simple INDEX function to import the current price of gold from Packetizer.
-The formula was dragged down for all 365 days in 2017.
+Because of this, we have used an ImportXML function to import the current price of gold from Packetizer.
+The formula was dragged all the way down the column in the Google Sheet.
 That formula is:

 The resulting visualization of these two columns of data is the following Google Sheets chart.
-It is the daily Bitcoin price compared to the current gold price.
+It is the daily Bitcoin price compared to the previous day’s gold price.
 If you hover your cursor across the bars, the daily Bitcoin prices will display.